 Retinas can lift or pull away from the wall of the eye.
 If not properly treated, this can cause permanent vision loss.

 There are many retinal imaging options available to you.
-Talk to your VSP doctor about which one is right for you.
+Talk to your VSP network doctor about which one is right for you.